Dynamic Light Scattering

 DLS-Combo_r3-1536x600-1@2x-1536x6002

 In the world of biologics, dynamic light scattering will not only tell you the size of your sample, it is also a quick check to determine if your sample is aggregated.
-Since large particles scatter light intensely, DLS can detect even very rare aggregates in a sample.
-Sending up a warning flag on protein aggregates can save you from relying on data from a sample already past its prime, or explaining why your antibody is no longer performing at its peak.
+Since large particles scatter light intensely (scattering increases with the sixth power of the size), DLS can detect even very rare aggregates in a sample.
+Sending up a warning flag on protein aggregates can save you from relying on data from a sample already past its prime, or help explain why your antibody is no longer performing at its peak.

 All Unchained Labs dynamic light scattering instruments deliver: